The Impact of Core Web Vitals on Website Performance !

 • Minimize Server Response Time: “Optimize server-side performance by employing efficient coding practices, using a fast web hosting provider, and implementing server-side caching.
 Monitor server response times regularly to identify and address any bottlenecks.”
 Matthew Gates, Owner, Golf Simulators Direct.

-• Implement Gzip Compression: Enable Gzip compression for your web server to reduce the size of files transferred between the server and the client’s browser.
+• Implement Gzip Compression: Enable Gzip compression on your web server to reduce file sizes transferred between the server and the client’s browser.
 This significantly decreases page load times, especially for text-based content.

 • Prioritize Above-the-Fold Content: Load critical resources, such as stylesheets and scripts, for above-the-fold content first.
 This ensures that users see the most important parts of the page quickly, even if the entire page has not finished loading.